google/seqio/README.md

 #### Data Source

-Data sources are the first step in your pipeline, providing a way to load raw data in many format as a `tf.data.Dataset`.
+Data sources are the first step in your pipeline, providing a way to load raw data in many formats as a `tf.data.Dataset`.
 All data sources are subclasses of the `DataSource` base class and are defined in [dataset_providers](https://github.com/google/seqio/tree/main/seqio/dataset_providers.py),